This was presented at LeadersConnect at Faulkner University in Montgomery, Alabama, on June 18, 2024, by Shawn D. Mathis, PhD.

 Key Greek Terms in the Great Commission

-These terms collectively establish the global, active, and enduring nature of the Church’s mission.
+These terms collectively supports the global, active, and enduring nature of the Church’s mission.

 Theological Implications of the Greek Text

-The cumulative force of these Greek terms establishes several key conclusions:
+The cumulative force of these Greek terms supports several theological conclusions relevant to the Church’s mission is:

 These are not incidental linguistic details.
 They form the exegetical foundation for understanding the Church’s global responsibility.